ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - Azure SQL
         - Azure SQL Managed Instance
 - **Saas**: provider manages all aspects; tenant only needs to provide their data to the application managed by the cloud provider
+    - no worry about the solution itself, the scalability or availability
+    - just manage the *configuration*
+    - charged monthly/yearly, no pay-as-you-go
+    - e.g.
         - IoT central
         - Office 365
-    - charged monthly/yearly, no pay-as-you-go
 - **DaaS**
     - Desktop as a Service (DaaS) is a virtual desktop, a cloud service that provides a desktop virtualization system deployed in a cloud environment.